The Exclusivity Principle Determines the Correlation Monogamy: Monogamy of Genuine Nonlocality

 \section{Monogamy of Genuine Nonlocality}

-Compared with the two-body nonlocality, the $n$-body nonlocal correlations have a more richer structures.
-Swetlichny\cite{Svetlichny1987distinguishing} argued that there may exist some tripartite correlations which can not by described using the so called hybrid LHV models:
+Compared with the two-body nonlocality, the $n$-body nonlocal correlations have a richer structures.
+Svetlichny\cite{Svetlichny1987distinguishing} argued that there may exist some tripartite correlations which can not be described using the so-called hybrid LHV models:

 where $P_{A|BC}+P_{C|AB}+P_{B|AC}=1$.
-He provided a inequality to test this kind of nonlocality and find that some quantum states can violate the inequality.
-This inequality was latter generalized into the $n$-body case\cite{Collins2002bell,Seevinck2002bell,Bancal2011detecting}, which is of the form
+He provided an inequality to test this kind of nonlocality and find that some quantum states can violate the inequality.
+This inequality was later generalized into the $n$-body case\cite{Collins2002bell,Seevinck2002bell,Bancal2011detecting}, which is of the form

 where $S_n$ is defined recursively from CHSH parameter $S_2=0_10_2+0_11_2+1_10_2-1_11_2$, the subscripts are used to denote different party.
 The recursive formula is